csiro-hydroinformatics/efts/docs/netcdf_for_water_forecasting.md

 ## Version

 This is the second version of this specification.
-V1.0 is described here

 ## Schematic